Sometimes you have to run far, far away to find your way home.

 It was the most romantic thing I had ever heard, on the big screen or off.
 I nodded yes, I would think of him every time I saw the moon.
 Untouchable though it was, it was the perfect souvenir of this moment, this boy, this summer on the other side of the world, of this place where I had learned that I was more than a studying and practicing machine, where I had learned that people could accept me even if I wasn’t perfect.
 It was a place I found myself feeling almost more at home than I did … at home.

-Our evening did not end with a kiss—but so what?
+Our evening did not end with a kiss — but so what?
 I had not yet been kissed by any boy, and I had heard a rumor that kissing was not such a big deal in Japan.
-Maybe in the Japanese dating schema, or in Hagi’s framework, we had just gone all the way.
-I doubted it, but he had held my hand and given me the moon.
+Besides, he had held my hand and given me the moon.
 It was enough.

 About Sarah Coomber